 One second.
 You see the “D”?
 What does it stand for if not doctor?
 It stands for Diploma.
 Indeed, the term doctor is reserved exclusively for actual doctors who wanted to specialized in naturopathy.
 So really, if you want to be called doctor, you have to go to medical school.
 Or you ask your wife/husband to change her tune and say : “doctor, can you pass me the salt please?”

 Of course, everything is possible!
 But you still won’t be called doctor, unless you do to medical school!
 I know… it’s expensive.
 But you can do it in 4 years and in Canada, it’s cheaper.
 We won’t cheat and tell you you’re a doctor just because you did our Advanced Study Program in naturopathy.
 Since 2011, we stopped that.
-We used to call it a doctorate, now it’s called advanced studies.
+We used to call it a doctorate, now it’s called postgraduate studies.
 It’s basically hands-on knowledge on how to deal with patients, cases and practical aspects of running your own clinic.
+It’s also a honorific title.
+You can read all about it in our Postgraduate degree article.

 The student who completes the Nutritherapy programs also gets a degree (included in the price).
 She or he won’t be called nutritionist, however, since that’s reserved exclusively for the nutritionists.
 They can call themselves Holistic Nutritionist (I think it’s still legal) or Nutritherapist (that’s my invention).
 Maybe even Food Doctor is an option.
 Please check with your local legal aid society.